 | ATTRACTION FEES|

 The 24-hr City Sightseeing Pass costs SGD 39 while admission to both conservatories at Gardens by the Bay will set you back SGD 28.
 You’ll pay less if you buy them through Klook or Kkday.

 This comes out to about SGD 101.90 per person per day for a 5-day stay.
 As advised, budget more if you plan on shopping or doing more tours and activities.
 Ren and I are middle of the road travelers who enjoy good food and drink, so this is a starting budget that works for us.
 Feel free to adjust based on your own travel habits.

 Follow this link to check out our 6-day Singapore eat-inerary on Sygic Travel.
-You can also download it in editable Word format by signing up for our FREE newsletter below.
+You can also download it in editable Word format from our EAT-ineraries page.
 If Singapore’s hawker stalls are a priority, then this will be very useful to you.